Cambodia PM says country 'will not bow down' a day before EU trade decision

 “Therefore, we call on the Cambodian people to stand up to protect Cambodia’s independence, sovereignty and peace.
 Let’s not bow down to anyone, we must work hard to live,” Hun Sen said.

 “We want to be friends and partners with all countries around the world but if they do not understand us and want to force us, we don’t agree,” Hun Sen said.
-“We have already tasted countless war, tragedies they had made for us, but we are not dead.”

 The garment industry is Cambodia’s largest employer, generating $7 billion for the economy each year.
 Exports to EU markets were worth $5.4 billion in 2018, according to official data.